simonepernice/RaspBerryPiFanController/manual/manual.md

 * pwmfrequencyhz
     * default 10
     * measurement unit Hertz
-    * it is the PWM frequency, as the frequency rises, it needs more and more reasource, avoid exceeding 100Hz
+    * it is the PWM frequency, as the frequency rises, it needs more Raspberry reasources, avoid exceeding 100Hz
 * tempminc
     * default 45
     * measurement unit Celsius degree